What is ASPM (Application Security Posture Management)?

 As the ASPM market evolves, several vendors are redefining how enterprises manage application security risk.
 Key evaluation factors include integration with existing DevSecOps tools, automation of vulnerability management, and scalability across hybrid environments.

 Tech Prescient stands out as a forward-looking ASPM partner with strong capabilities in identity governance, data protection, and compliance automation.
-Its platforms like Identity Confluence unify visibility, automate policy enforcement, and simplify audits for frameworks such as SOC 2, HIPAA, and ISO 27001.
+It's platforms like Identity Confluence that unify visibility, automate policy enforcement, and simplify audits for frameworks such as SOC 2, HIPAA, and ISO 27001.
 By combining intelligent automation with deep security insight, Tech Prescient helps enterprises strengthen application posture and accelerate secure software delivery.

 Real-World ASPM Use Cases